UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 ### Subjects & keywords

-Subject properties (equivalent to a Dublin Core Subject) on DataCrate MicroDocuments  MUST use the [about] property.
+Subject properties (equivalent to a Dublin Core Subject) on DataCrate MUST use the [about] property.

-Keyword properties MUST use [Keyword].
+Keyword properties MUST use [keyword].

 ## Minimum metadata summary for *Bagged DataCrates*